Daniel88072797/Parallel-Programming/README.md

 skills by implementing the scheduling and parallel programming model of the well-known big data processing framework, MapReduce.
 ### Final project
+Accelerated PSO by parallelizing the computation of each particle on the GPU using CUDA.